ttbowen/game-jolt-api-vb/README.md

 Vb.net-GJ-api
 =============
-This class will allow you to implement trophies, highscores, data storage and game sessions into your games with the Gamejolt API with VB.net.
+This library will allow you to implement trophies, highscores, data storage and game sessions into your games with the Gamejolt API in VB.net.

 License
 =============